-Heavy whipped cream is an easy option that offers a similar consistency to sour cream.
+Heavy whipped cream is an easy option with a consistency similar to sour cream.
 This replacement is created by whipping heavy cream (no flavoring or sugar needed) with a small amount of citric acid.
 The citric acid is what provides a tangy flavor like what you would find when consuming sour cream.

-If you are short on time, heavy whipping cream can also be used as-is.
-However, this will on work as a swap in soups and sauces to provide a creamy texture.
+Heavy whipping cream can also be used as-is if you are short on time.
+However, this will only work as a swap in soups and sauces to provide a creamy texture.

 Below are some frequently asked questions that can aid you in your cooking endeavors with sour cream and its alternatives.

-Yes, you can substitute milk for sour cream in recipes like sauces or soups.
+Yes, milk can substitute sour cream in recipes like sauces or soups.
 Again, you’ll want to add two tablespoons of lemon juice to provide the tangy taste sour cream offers.
 You can use this alternative for both savory and sweet desserts, though you may find sweet desserts less moist with this method, particularly sweet loaves.

-While it depends on the recipe you’re using; a few good substitutes are Greek yogurt or vegan sour cream.
+While it depends on your recipe, a few good substitutes are Greek yogurt or vegan sour cream.
 Both work well to provide a tangy taste and similar consistency.